yesodweb/yesodweb.com-content/blog/2013/02/upcoming-conduit-0-6-part-1.md

 motivating case.

-So practically speaking, it seems like io-streams would not be a library that would address the needs of something like xml-conduit.
+So practically speaking, it seems like io-streams would not be a library that would address the needs of something like xml-conduit, which requires both pure and impure interfaces.
 (I could be mistaken here, but I have a hard time seeing it happen.)

 In the same vein, conduit was designed from the ground up to work with arbitrary monad transformer stacks.
 Again, this is an intentional design